 How about The University of Texas or Texas University?

 5. BE CONFIDENT ABOUT THE AMAZING THINGS YOU'RE DOING! (and beware of the comparison monster)

 You don't have to sell yourself in a sleazy way in order to have an effective bio.
 You should absolutely be proud of the things you've done, so go ahead and tell us all about them!
 What have you worked hard at?
 What have you achieved?
 What are your favourite things that you've done?
 What are you passionate about?
+What makes your journey and career unique?
 These are the things we want to read.

 Most importantly, don't allow yourself to get hung up comparing yourself with others (or plagiarising).
 If your bio isn't as long as someone else's, don't worry about it!
 If you haven't won the massive international competition someone else has - it doesn't matter!

 How can you share your individual professional journey with your audiences in a way that’s totally you?